no10ds/dorc/docs/getting_started.md

 ## Pipeline Config Repository

-*dorc* is designed to be run alongside your pipeline config repository where all your unique pipeline definition and configuration sits.
+The pipeline config repository is where your unique pipeline definition and configuration sits.

 There is however a requirement on the folder structure of this private repository.
 A typical structure is seen above with the three different folders.